Madison County Sports

 Jack Frost in 2019

-Richmond native Jack Frost had been thinking for several years that Madison County needed to honor the outstanding athletes, coaches, administrators and community leaders who have brought recognition to the area through sports.
+Richmond native Jack Frost had been thinking for several years that Madison County needed to honor the outstanding athletes, coaches, administrators, and community leaders who have brought recognition to the area through sports.

 The current membership of the Madison County Sports Hall of Fame Founding Board of Directors is as follows: